 Hours: Monday-Friday, 8AM-5PM

 Facility: The Terry Center

-Clients of the VHC may ask any member of the veterinary team for a referral to Client Counseling Services.
-Alternatively, you may call the Clinical Counselor directly at (919) 513-3901 to schedule a consultation.
+Clients of the VHC may ask any member of the veterinary team for a referral to Family & Community Services.
+Alternatively, you may call the social worker directly at (919) 513-3901 to schedule a consultation.
 Counseling services are confidential and available to all current VHC clients free of charge.

-Short-term grief counseling (up to five, 60-minute sessions) is also available by appointment; appointments should be scheduled directly with the Clinical Counselor.
+Short-term grief counseling (up to five, 60-minute sessions) is also available by appointment; appointments should be scheduled directly with the social worker.

 As an established leader in the developing field of Veterinary Social Work, Jeannine is available to provide training on the human-animal bond, family-centered veterinary care, and compassion fatigue to professionals in mental health, veterinary medicine, and animal welfare.
 Her family includes two greyhounds, a canary, and a half-Arab horse.

 Read more about how Jeannine is able to help here.